SidGrip/Blakestream-Baikal-BKB/README.md

 sudo dd if=Blakestream-GaintB-v2.0.img of=/dev/sdX bs=4M status=progress conv=fsync
 sync
 ```
 Replace `/dev/sdX` with your actual SD card device (`lsblk` to find it).

-Triple-check the device path before running — `dd` will silently overwrite anything you point it at.
+> ### ⚠️ STOP — TRIPLE-CHECK YOUR DEVICE PATH
+> **`dd` will silently and permanently overwrite anything you point it at.** Pointing it at the wrong drive will destroy your system disk, an external backup, or any other connected media — with no confirmation prompt and no recovery.
+Run `lsblk` immediately before and after inserting the SD card so you can see exactly which device appeared.

 ### 3. Boot